Chemical Peels in Charlotte, NC

-- Superficial peels: A light chemical peel removes only the outermost layer of skin using a mild acid, such as alpha hydroxy, beta hydroxy, lactic, glycolic, or salicylic.
-Healing takes around 1–7 days.
+- Superficial peel: A light chemical peel gently exfoliates only the outer layer of skin using a mild acid, such as alpha hydroxy acid, beta hydroxy acid, lactic acid, glycolic acid, or salicylic acid.
+The recovery time takes around 1–7 days.

-- Medium peel: A slightly stronger solution is applied to remove damaged cells from the outer and some middle layers of skin.
+- Medium peel: A slightly stronger solution is applied to the skin to remove damaged cells from the outer and some middle layers of skin.
 Healing takes around 1–2 weeks with a medium peel.

 - Deep peel: A deep chemical peel is the most intense treatment and requires a very strong chemical solution to treat damaged cells from the middle layers of the skin.
 Healing takes between 2–3 weeks after a deep peel.